-The very first question your guests are asked in any GuestRevu survey is simple – How likely would you be to recommend us to friends and family?
+Your NPS is calculated based on guest responses to the very first question your guests are asked on your GuestRevu survey: “How likely would you be to recommend us to friends and family?”

 Each guest will be asked how likely they would be to recommend your hotel to a friend on a scale of 0 to 10, with 0 being the lowest rating and 10 being the highest.
 Based on their rating, guests are then classified into 3 categories:

 The Net Promoter Score (NPS) was developed by Fred Reichheld, Bain & Company, and Satmetrix, and is a registered trademark.